Written by Kristian Olsen, Product Manager | 13 August 2021

-Cybersecurity starts with people – this includes focus on knowledge, behaviour and mindset.
-The important first step in tackling malware in the maritime sector is to raise awareness, provide training, and communicate the risks at all levels of your organisation.
+Cybersecurity starts with people – this includes a focus on knowledge, behaviour and mindset.
+The important first step in combating malware in the maritime sector is to raise awareness, provide training, and communicate the risks at all levels of your organisation.

 Assessing risk exposure and raising cybersecurity awareness is essential, but it only takes you so far.
 In an ever-changing threat landscape, how can you safely allow for Internet services across your fleet without compromising security?